lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 }
 ```

-Now we can finally write our integration test class:
+I've finally added the integration test class with *@SpringBootTest*:

 ```java